 Check out Tubbs Hill City Park for a little bit of it all.
 Whether you want to get in a scenic nature walk, rage a mountain bike trail, or just take a relaxing glide along the lake with your paddle Board, Tubbs Hill has what you’re looking for.Get Directions

 Need a rush?
 Take the family to feel the thrill of the classic coaster, Timber Terror Roller Coaster, or ride the waves of the Boulder Beach wave pool.
 Maybe you like to golf?
-Fortunately, the Coeur d'Alene Resort & Golf Course has what you’re looking for with everything from floating greens to spa day treatment.
+Fortunately, the Coeur d’Alene Resort & Golf Course has everything you’re looking for from floating greens to spa day treatment.

 Are you a foodie?
 How about craft beer?
 Or maybe you’re into fantastic local coffee?
 No matter what your palette desires, Coeur d’Alene’s incredible artisan scene will deliver the taste you crave.

-What Are Downsides to Living in Coeur d'Alene?
+What Are the Downsides to Living in Coeur d’Alene?

-Like all places, even an excellent spot like Coeur d'Alene has some aspects that aren't always the best parts.
-While Coeur d'Alene is a beautiful spot with endless activities, to some, the winter months can be a challenge with an average snowfall of 69.8 inches.
+Like all places, even an excellent spot like Coeur d’Alene has some aspects that aren’t always the best.
+While Coeur d’Alene is a beautiful spot with endless activities, to some, the winter months can be challenging, with an average snowfall of 69.8 inches.
 Hopefully, snow is on your good list.
-One of the darker aspects of Coeur d'Alene is the history of racism and the presence of the Aryan Nations.
-Coeur d'Alene has made big efforts to end the history of racism, and it does not represent what Coeur d'Alene is today.
+One of the darker aspects of Coeur d’Alene is the history of racism and the presence of the Aryan Nations.
+Coeur d’Alene has made considerable efforts to end the history of racism, and it does not represent what the majority of residents feel.